monilpatel17/monilpatel17/README.md

 storage engines, and the networking layer.

 Previously built payments infrastructure at FinPay and graph-backed APIs at Grey Box.
-**Currently looking for a full-time backend or infrastructure role.**

 ---

 ## Systems built from scratch

 **[Raft Leader Election & Membership](https://github.com/monilpatel17/Raft-Leader-Election-Membership)** · Go
-Implementation of Raft leader election and cluster membership changes — [terms, election timeouts, split-vote handling, and joint consensus for reconfiguration].
-Verified with [N] tests covering [partition / stale-leader / concurrent-election] scenarios.
+Leader election and cluster membership changes — randomized election timeouts drawn from [150ms, 300ms), one-vote-per-term enforcement, and split-vote resolution by backoff.
+Failover on a 5-node cluster measures p50 173ms / p99 207ms (n=30), against a theoretical floor of 100ms.
+Seeded chaos testing across 24 seeds × 12 injected faults each audited ~14,800 invariant samples with zero split-brain events; a partitioned minority provably elects nobody, and the test asserts it.

 **[XDP Rate Limiter & L4 Load Balancer](https://github.com/monilpatel17/XDP-Rate-Limiter-L4-Load-Balancer)** · C (eBPF/XDP)
-Packet-level rate limiting and layer-4 load balancing running in the kernel datapath via XDP, before packets reach the network stack.
-[Token-bucket limiting with per-source state in BPF maps;
-consistent-hash backend selection.]
-Sustained [X] pps at [Y] on [hardware].
+Per-source token-bucket rate limiting and layer-4 load balancing in the kernel datapath, before packets reach the network stack.
+Rendezvous hashing over a 65537-slot table holds worst-case per-backend deviation to 0.0107% at 10 backends; removing a backend moves 10.191% of slots against a 9.999% floor, of which only 0.192% belonged to flows that weren't on it.
+2,055 assertions on table properties plus 14 token-bucket accuracy checks, including 1,000-hour idle overflow and backwards-clock cases.
+Raw throughput is deliberately unmeasured and documented as such — the loader refuses to fall back to skb-mode silently, so generic-mode results can't be mistaken for native ones.

 **[Write-Ahead Log](https://github.com/monilpatel17/Write-ahead-log)** · C++
-Durable append-only log with [crash-consistent recovery, CRC-checked records, and segment rotation].
-Correctness validated by [crash-injection / fsync-fault tests].
-[Throughput number.]
+Durable append-only log with crash-consistent recovery and CRC-checked records.
+Group commit lifts throughput from 9,056 appends/s (fsync per write, p50 104µs) to 701,720/s at p50 0.50µs — 77.5× —
+and the write-up works through why a 10ms time-based window *loses* to N=100 batching at 64 KiB records.
+Validated by 500 crash-injection cycles per policy that truncate or bit-flip the log past the durability point: 0 committed records lost across 320,000+ commits, with 562 genuinely torn frames detected and rejected.

 **[Redis-Like In-Memory Key-Value Store](https://github.com/monilpatel17/Redis-Rust)** · Rust, Tokio TCP key-value server on the Tokio async runtime with RESP protocol framing and a task-per-connection